TobyBridle/Plasticite/README.md

 ## How to Play

-There is currently only one pre-built version of the game, which is for Windows.
+There is currently only one pre-built version of the game, which is for MacOS.
 To play the game, simply download the zip file from the releases page, extract it, and run the executable.

 For those who wish to build the game **from source**, you will need